ITfoxtec/FoxIDs/docs/control.md

 ### Create administrator user(s)

 It is possible to create more administrator users in the `master` environment.
-A user become an administrator by adding the administrator role `foxids:tenant.admin` like shown below.
+A user becomes an administrator by adding the administrator role `foxids:tenant.admin` like shown below.

 Create a user: